MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 SSMS can be installed in a custom folder:

-- Currently, this is only available on the command line setup.
+- Currently, this is only available on the command-line setup.
 Pass this extra argument to SSMS-Setup-ENU.exe:

   `SSMSInstallRoot=C:\MySSMS18`